Graduate Faculty: Brostow, D'Souza, El-Bouanani, Gnade, Kim, Reidy, Wallace.

 The Laboratory for Electronic Materials and Devices is a cross-disciplinary laboratory performing basic and applied research on novel materials for advanced electronic devices of all kinds.
 The laboratory includes a Group IV molecular beam epitaxy system, a 3 MV ion beam accelerator, a comprehensive surface science system and several scanning probe microscopes.
 The primary areas of research include advanced dielectric materials, high electric field chemical reactions and molecular electronic devices.

-Federal support of research projects in the department includes funding from the Defense Advanced Research Projects Agency, the National Science Foundation, the Naval Research Labs, the Army Research Laboratory, U.S. Army Soldier Systems Center and the Department of Education.
-Other research support has been granted by the Texas Advanced Research Program, the Texas Advanced Technology Program, the Texas Energy Research in Applications Program, Texas Instruments, the Baylor College of Dentistry, Texas Utilities Electric, Bell Helicopter-Textron, Ford Motor Co., Eastman Kodak, General Motors, Sematech, LTV Corporation, Viratech Thin Films and many small high-technology companies in the Dallas-Fort Worth region.
+Federal support of research projects in the department includes funding from the Defense Advanced Research Projects Agency, the National Science Foundation, the Naval Research Labs, the Army Research Office, U.S. Army Soldier Systems Center and the Department of Education.
+Other research support has been granted by the Texas Advanced Research Program, the Texas Advanced Technology Program, the Texas Energy Research in Applications Program, Texas Instruments, the Baylor College of Dentistry, Texas Utilities Electric, Bell Helicopter-Textron, ford Motor Co., Eastman Kodak, Sematech, LTV Corporation, Viratech Thin Films and many small high-technology companies in the Metroplex.
 Current funding sources include Carbon Nanotechnologies Inc., NASA, Army Soldier systems, The Naval Research Laboratory, the Army Research Office, Zyvex, Semiconductor Research Corporation, the Texas Advanced Research Program and the Texas Advanced Technology Program.

 The student must apply for and be granted admission through the office of the dean of the Toulouse School of Graduate Studies; admission requirements applicable to all departments are found in the Admission section of this bulletin or at www.gradschool.unt.edu.
 Students may also contact the program for current admission requirements.